sujaylokesh/CodeSearchNet/README.md

 # Our Project
 We improved the performance of the neural bag of words using concat pooling.

+## Neural Bag of Words
+The baseline model we chose is the Neural Bag of words model or nbow.
+The Traditional NBOW algorithm uses the hyper parameter "weighted mean".
+This hyperparameter is a pooling method which Takes a batch of sequences of token embeddings and applies a pooling function, returning one representation for each sequence.
+In this case the pooling function is a weighted mean.

+For pooling we pass the sequence_token_embeddings, sequence_lengths and sequence_token_masks

+    sequence_token_embeddings: A float32 tensor of shape [B, T, D], where B is the batch dimension, T is the maximal number of tokens per sequence, and D is the embedding size.

+    sequence_lengths: An int32 tensor of shape [B].

+    sequence_token_masks: A float32 tensor of shape [B, T] with 0/1 values used for masking out unused entries in sequence_embeddings.

 We chose concat pooling because ...

 we did this by ... (concat pooling explantion)